-To be considered acceptable, parts should comply with one of the following conditions:
+To be considered acceptable, replacement parts should be accompanied by an appropriate document which identifies the part and attests to its airworthiness. comply with one of the following conditions Documents which are considered appropriate include:

-- (a) Engines and propellers should be accompanied with a correctly completed authorised release certificate, such as: - (1) NZ CAA Form One - (2) FAA 8130-3 - (3) EASA Form 1 - (4) CASA Form 1 (but see section 5.3 below) - (5) Transport Canada Form One - (6) an equivalent document issued by an organisation in accordance with the airworthiness requirements of an ICAO Contracting State. - (b) Finite life components, critical parts and parts that require regular maintenance by a certificated Part 145 Aircraft Maintenance Organisations-Certification-should be: - (1) accompanied by one of the documents specified above, or - (2) if none of the documents specified above are available: - (i) accompanied by a NZ CAA Form Two - (ii) accompanied by another type of documentation recognised by the airworthiness authority of an ICAO Contracting State, or - (iii) passed to a New Zealand Part 145 organisation to determine the conformity of the item and issue a CAA Form One. - (c) All other components should be examined by the purchaser, operator, and installer in accordance with this AC.
+- (a) Engines and propellers should be accompanied with a correctly completed authorised release certificate, such as:

+- (1) NZ CAA Form One

+- (2) NZCAA Form Two

+- (3) FAA 8130-3

+- (4) EASA Form 1

+- (5) CASA Form 1 (but see section 5.3 below)

+- (6) Transport Canada Form One, or

+- (7) an equivalent document issued by an organisation in accordance with the airworthiness requirements of an ICAO Contracting State

+Note 1: In the case of NZCAA Form Two, as outlined in rule 43.54, Maintenance required under Part 145, maintenance which must be carried out by a Part 145-certificated organisation cannot be certified for release to service using a CAA Form Two.